A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 Perhaps the main strategy of the labor left over the last fifty years, one which McAlevey, Moody, and Burns all support, is that of socialists running for union officer positions and taking over the formal leadership of unions.
 Socialists typically form a caucus within the union to pursue this strategy and, once in leadership, aim to reform the union to be more militant, democratic, and leftist.
 While winning leadership as a caucus isn’t the final goal of caucus reformism, it is the central concept through which all organizing is oriented towards and channeled through.

 While leftists winning leadership of unions has certainly captured a large portion of the attention within left labor discourse and has then been used to lead unions to strike, the overall track record of this strategy is debatable.
-For every success story, like the Congress Of Rank-and-file Educators within the Chicago Teachers Union (CTU), there are many more lost elections and abandoned caucuses, accumulating like forgotten shipwrecks at the bottom of the sea of labor history.
+For every success story, like the Caucus Of Rank-and-File Educators within the Chicago Teachers Union (CTU), there are many more lost elections and abandoned caucuses, accumulating like forgotten shipwrecks at the bottom of the sea of labor history.

 Another critique is that taking over union structures as they currently exist tends to bind leftists more closely to those formal structures that often are inimical to socialist unionism.
 Being elected as union president or to an executive board seat increases the danger that a worker will become disconnected from rank-and-file interests and will come to identify with the interests of a layer of union bureaucracy of the kind Moody warns against.
 Similarly, as Burns warns, union officials are much more subject to the disciplinary power of anti-worker labor laws than union rank-and-file are.
-For example, union leaders face immense fines and jail time for breaking labor law and are more directly subject to state pressure.

 IWW Syndicalism, Dual Unions, and Solidarity Unionism